PEACE OF MIND

 Destinations > Brazil > Rhythms of Brazil

-11 nights accommodation, meals as per itinerary, sightseeing with a local English speaking guide and flights as per itinerary.
+11 nights accommodation, meals as indicated, sightseeing with local English speaking guides and transfers and flights as specified.

 A visit to Brazil means the discovery of a place touched with warm tropical sun and white sand beaches.
 From north to south, unique attractions are ready to amaze and excite.
 See the highlights and contrasts of this vast country; from spectacular Rio de Janeiro to the splendour of Iguazu Falls; from the wilds of the Amazon to the mysterious culture of Salvador.

 Immerse yourself in the sights and sounds of Rio on an open jeep ride to the city's most popular attractions.

 Cruise along the mighty Amazon River on a motorised canoe and hike through the jungle on your Amazon adventure.